 Mining and Naturally-Occurring Asbestos in Virginia

-With the Appalachian Mountains running right through the state, Virginia has long been an important area for mining, mostly for mining coal.
-The state is also home to several natural deposits of asbestos and former asbestos mines and asbestos mine prospects.
-Even when a mine is not specifically producing asbestos, because there are natural deposits, asbestos can be disturbed by mine activities.
-This can result in fibers mixing into the air and soil, and even water, and contaminating and exposing workers and anyone living near the mine.
+With the Appalachian Mountains running right through the state, Virginia has long been an important area for mining, especially for mining coal.
+The state is also home to several natural asbestos deposits and former asbestos mines.

 Shipyards and Navy Veterans

-Another important industry in Virginia is the maritime industry.
-The coastline here has made the state an important location for shipping and naval operations for hundreds of years.
-Beginning around the time of World War II, shipbuilding began to include heavy use of asbestos.
-For decades after, asbestos was still used in ships and put many workers, sailors, and sailors and officers at risk.
+The maritime industry is also important in Virginia.
+The state’s extensive coastline has made it an important location for shipping and naval operations for hundreds of years.
+Around the beginning of World War II, asbestos took on a significant role in shipbuilding.
+For decades, ships were constructed with asbestos materials, putting many workers, sailors, and Navy officers at risk.